 What to do In Cinque Terre

-If you are doing just a day trip from Florence to Cinque Terre, then you might want to just hike a small portion and see the rest of the villages by train to save time.
+If you are just on a day trip from Florence to Cinque Terre, you might want to hike a small portion and see the rest of the villages by train to save time.

-You can head to our Instagram page to view this and many more of our photos from our fabulous trip to Cinque Terre.
+You can head to our Instagram page to view this and many more photos from our fabulous trip to Cinque Terre.

 Final Thoughts on Getting From Florence to Cinque Terre

-If you truly only have one day to go from Florence to Cinque Terre, then personally, I would opt for a guided tour just so I didn’t have the hassle of a rental car.
+If you only have one day to go from Florence to Cinque Terre, I would opt for a guided tour to avoid the hassle of a rental car.

-No matter what option you choose, I don’t think you will regret devoting some of your time in Italy to this wonderful region.
+No matter your choice, I don’t think you will regret devoting some of your time in Italy to this wonderful region.

 While You Are Here, Check Out These Other Italy Posts: